hammadzf/CSCE-exercises/devops/README.md

 ```
 4. Open Grafana dashboard at `http://localhost:3000` and configure Prometheus as data source (URL: `http://host.docker.internal:9090`).

 5. Create or import Grafana dashboards for basic system and application/container monitoring.
 Dashboard available in [node-exporter-full.json](./monitoring/node-exporter-full.json) can be imported for monitoring system metrics exposed by the node exporter.
-If the monitoring stack is running and the Grafana dashboard is configured correctly, the dashboard should look something like this.
+If the monitoring stack is running and the Grafana dashboard is configured correctly, the dashboard should look something like this:

 ![System Metrics](./monitoring/img/system.png)

 6. Since our demo application is running as a docker container, its resource usage metrics can be observed by the metrics being exposed by cadvisor component of the monitoring stack.
-Dashboard available in [docker-monitoring.json](./monitoring/docker-monitoring.json)
+Dashboard available in [docker-monitoring.json](./monitoring/docker-monitoring.json) can be imported for monitoring container metrics exposed by the cadvisor.
+If the monitoring stack is running and the Grafana dashboard is configured correctly, the dashboard should look something like this:

 ![Container Metrics](./monitoring/img/container.png)